-• Internal: Taking action to enhance a community's well-being.
+Internal: Taking action to enhance a community's well-being.

-Internal: Understanding and explaining factors that influence a person's ability to manage change and be resilient.
+• Internal: Understanding and explaining factors that influence a person's ability to manage change and be resilient.

-Externals: The focus is on adolescent health issues and explaining factors, consequences, and strategies.
+• Externals: The focus is on adolescent health issues and explaining factors, consequences, and strategies.
+These relate to bullying, intimidation and harassment.